LukeFF/nfc-server-web/README.md

 nfc-server-web
 ==============

-A django server that stores data sent by the nfc-reader-web
+A django server app that stores data sent by the nfc-reader-web